cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 is stored in a public database is absurd.
 Without laws and governments that help you with your rights - the claim is just a meaningless series of 0s and 1s.
 PS: Do you really own CryptoPunks?
 (Spoiler: No.)
-Check your license agreement with LavraLabs - the pixel art license seller - and do NOT get fooled by the record of ownership.
+Check your license agreement with LarvaLabs - the pixel art license seller - and do NOT get fooled by the record of ownership.
 You are a licensee and NOT an owner.**